DarkDino77/Denab905-TDP013/lab3/README.md

 # README

-Remember to add a `README.md` with instructions for running and configuring your labs and projects.
+There should be a `README.md` with instructions for running and configuring each of the labs and the project.

 ## Example